ScottFerson/pba.r/README.md

     b = pbox(b, depends=a)

-If the variables are mutually dependent, be sure to make the reciprocal assignment

-    a = pbox(a, depends=b)

 You can acknowledge several dependencies at a time, as with

     d = pbox(d, depends=c(a,b))

-but you can't mention an uncertain number in the 'depends' array before the uncertain number exists.
+but you can't mention a variable in the 'depends' array before the value exists.
+Also, it only makes sense to specify such dependence among distributions and p-boxes.
+Using a scalar or an interval in the 'depends' array will precipitate an error.

 As alternatives to independence and (unspecified) dependence, you can also specify that an uncertain number is perfectly or